 Another interesting quantity from the observational point of view is the variation of the planet accretion and luminosity with time.
-If the variations are too intense, then observed planet signatures might not be good indicators of the planet properties.
-Figure \ref{FigFull_Acc3} shows the variability of the planet accretion during the last 10 orbits of the simulation.
-The standard deviation is around 1\% when the feedback is turned off, and around 15\% when turned on.
-If measurements of accretion luminosity variability are obtained, it would be important to consider that this can be caused by the planet feedback, and not only by the eccentricity of its orbit \citep{dunhill15}.
+If the variations are too intense, then one-time observed planet signatures might not be good indicators of the planet properties.
+However, characterising the variability may reveal the physical processes at work.